 In order to be eligible, families will need to identify as low-income (household income of $42,000 or less).
 In addition, we will continue to give priority to:

-- Individuals who are newcomers to Canada within the past 5 years
+- Newcomers to Canada within the last 5 years

 This means that we will no longer have the second income category as a part of our eligibility criteria.